andreacappelletti97/mapreduce_hw2/README.md

 ```

 ### Reducer
+The reducer is located into the <code>Job1Reducer</code> class.

-The reducer takes as input the time intervals with the log type as key and sum all the values found with
+It takes as input the time intervals with the log type as key and sum all the values found with
 a FoldLeft function.

 ### Input